Nicnit/Counterfactuals-Generator-Analyzer/README.md

 ### Multiple Entities

 With multiple entities, the script processes each entity separately, generates counterfactuals for each, and combines results in the output file.

-## Testing

-The project includes comprehensive tests.
-See test files for examples of usage.

 ## License